shegoestech-baltics/labs-old/hello/README.md

 ## How to Submit

-Execute the below, logging in with your GitHub username and password when prompted.
+Execute the below, logging in with your GitHub username and token when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
 submit50 shegoestech-baltics/labs/2023/x/hello